 I’m the only single, unmarried child of me and my five siblings.
-My mother gave me this book with the advice ‘It’ll tell you not what to do’.
+My mother gave me this book with the advice ‘It’ll tell you what not to do’.

 The first three chapters irritated me as I disagreed with several depictions they made about dating dynamics.
 I read on though, while I still thought it was a low-brow read, I could start see some sense of purpose to the book – not as a general dating advice book, but to be used as a nudge to friends to get out of some specifically bad relationship.